ibexa/documentation-developer/docs/guide/personalization/developer_guide/content_api.md

 Otherwise it responds with status `202 (Accepted)`.

 Once uploaded, the item is scheduled to be inserted in the database, and it is not directly available.

-!!! note "Authentication"

-    For getting or posting content data, basic authentication is enabled by default.
-    Use your customer ID and license key as username and password.
-    If authentication is enabled for recommendation requests and you want to change this, contact support@ibexa.co.

 ## Request parameters